-One of the most difficult aspects of being a landlord is dealing with a tenant who has not paid their rent.
-Many other disputes such as the condition of the property or facilities in the property can be settled by an agreement between the two parties.
-However, when a tenant is not paying the rent to the landlord action will have to be taken.
+One of the most challenging aspects of being a landlord is having a tenant who has not paid their rent.
+While many disputes with tenants, such as over the condition of the property or facilities in the property, can generally be settled by agreement – when a tenant persists in not paying the rent, decisive action becomes necessary.

 When can an eviction take place?

-If a landlord has failed to extract payment from a tenant – or the guarantor on behalf of the tenant – and there seems that there is no possibility of a negotiated settlement then the time will come to pursue matters formally in accordance with the law.
+If a landlord has failed to extract payment from a tenant (or the tenant’s guarantor), and there is no prospect of a settlement being negotiated, it may be time to pursue matters formally in accordance with the law.
 A court order will need to be obtained before a tenant can be evicted.

-Is it possible for a landlord to evict a tenant without a court order?
+Can a landlord evict a tenant without a court order?

 When can a repossession order be granted under the Housing Act 1988?

-What is the first step in the process for a repossession order?
+What is involved in the process of asking the court for a repossession order?